infosecB/LOOBins/CONTRIBUTING.md

 # How to Contribute

 Thank you for your interest in contributing to the LOOBins project!
 We appreciate and welcome contributions that help bolster the project.
-You can contribute by adding or updating YAML files that represent LOOBins.
+You can contribute by adding or updating YAML files that represent LOOBins. **Important Note:** LOOBins does not intend to cover Unix-based binaries that are detailed in [GTFOBins](https://gtfobins.github.io) unless the binary has a very specific use case targeting macOS.

 Additionally, you can help us develop the [pyloobins Python SDK](https://pypi.org/project/pyloobins/) contained in the src folder of the repository.

 ## Add a new LOOBin

-1. **Check Existing Issues**: To prevent duplicative work efforts, please first check the existing [Issues](https://github.com/infosecB/LOOBins/issues) to ensure that the binary you would like to add isn't already in development.
+1. **Check Existing Issues**: To prevent duplicative work efforts, please first check the active and closed [Issues](https://github.com/infosecB/LOOBins/issues) to ensure that the binary you would like to add isn't already in development.
 Issues tagged with "Help Wanted" are available for assignment.

 2. **Create an Issue**: Once you have validated that an issue does not exist for the binary you would like to author, create a new issue using the "New LOOBin" template.
 If you are interesting in claiming a LOOBin that is tagged as "Help Wanted", add a comment.
 A maintainer will review the issue and assign it to you.